Go to Forum

 Along with the crested helm, the medieval tournament also gave rise to organized groups of knights and men-at-arms that called themselves tourney companies, societies, fraternities, and orders.
 Each of these groups had its own type of insignia that indicated membership or affiliation with the group.
 Heralds began including the ribbons, chains, and badges of these organizations around, under, or near each member's armorial display.
 This is most frequently seen with the various orders of chivalry where the member encircles, or suspends from, his or her shield the ribbon, chain, or garter that is befitting his or her rank within the order.
 Each organization has its own rules and regulations outlining what are proper heraldic practices with respect to its insignia.
 This practice survives today and also includes decorations conferred by governments.

 Appropriate American decorations that may also be displayed with an armorial achievement are those honors and awards that include wearable insignia, such as a sash, neck ribbon, breast ribbon, star or badge.
-Decorations normally included with American heraldic displays include, in order of precedence: federal awards from the President, foreign orders and awards, any other federal awards, and state awards.
-Note that this does not include insignia such as service medals, unit citations, qualification badges, rank insignia or other such emblems.
+Decorations normally included with American heraldic displays include, in order of precedence: decorations awarded by or in the name of the President, orders and decorations granted by foreign sovereigns, other federal decorations, and state decorations.
+Note that this does not include insignia such as campaign medals, unit citations, qualification badges, rank insignia, or other such emblems.

 Although the United States does not have any state or chivalric orders, armigers who are members of foreign state or chivalric orders may, of course, display the insignia appropriate to their rank within the order in their achievement of arms.
 Armigers should be cautioned that some organizations under the guise of a chivalric order may be fraudulent and not recognized by any legitimate state.

-Insignia in the form of a sash, chain, collar, or garter should be displayed encircling the shield.
+Insignia in the form of a sash, chain, or collar should be displayed encircling the shield.
 Neck ribbons should be displayed as a ribbon from behind the shield with its pendant hanging below the shield.
-Breast ribbons should be displayed as suspended from the bottom of the shield and stars or badges should be displayed behind the shield and thoroughly visible around the edges of the shield.
+Other decorations worn on the chest should be displayed with the ribbon and pendant hanging from the bottom of the shield.
+Stars and similar badges of higher degrees of awards and honors should be displayed behind the shield and thoroughly visible around the edges of the shield.

 Heraldic hats come in many shapes and sizes.
 The chapeau, or cap of maintenance, is typically a red velvet cap, lined in ermine, and turned back on the bottom.
-It can alternatively be a blue velvet cap or lined in ermines.
-This cap normally indicates that its user is a baron, but it is sometimes used in general by nobility.
-A cap of similar construction, the electoral bonnet, is used by Electors of the Holy Roman Empire.
+It can also be of other colors and furs.
+The significance of the cap of maintenance is debated and varies from country to country.
+A cap of similar construction, the electoral bonnet, was used by the prince- and bishop-electors of the Holy Roman Empire.

 Some heraldic hats are indicative of offices and degrees held.
-The Lord Mayor’s cap is a cylindrical hat made of brown fur and might be seen above the arms of a city’s mayor.
-A cap of justice is a flat cap with two guards of braid in the livery colors of a barony and is used by a baron baillie.
-The doctoral cap, a black velvet tam with gold cords, is currently the only accepted heraldic accessory used to recognize educational achievement and can be used by holders of a doctoral degree.
-The cap of liberty, also known as an Albanian cap or a Phrygian cap, is a symbol of liberty and republicanism and is generally considered the hat of the common people.
+The lord mayor’s cap is a cylindrical hat made of brown fur and might be seen above the arms of some British and Irish cities' mayors.
+A cap of justice is a flat cap with two guards of braid in the livery colors of a Scottish barony and was formerly authorized for baillies of baronial courts in that country.
+The doctoral cap, a black velvet tam with gold cords, has been suggested as a heraldic accessory to be used by holders of a doctoral degree, although it is not generally used in English-speaking countries.
+The cap of Liberty, also known as an Albanian cap or a Phrygian cap, is a symbol of liberty and republicanism and is generally considered the hat of the common people.
+Again, its use as a heraldic accessory has been proposed, but the idea has not been generally accepted.

 There are also various types of natural headgear often displayed in heraldry, known as chaplets, or alternatively, garlands or wreaths.
 The type of flowers or leaves the chaplet is composed of is normally specified.
 If this is not described, then the chaplet is shown as a circle of leaves with four equidistant flowers.
 If the chaplet is made of laurel leaves, it is then identified as a crown triumphant, representing the ancient Roman award given to military and athletic champions.
 The civic crown is a chaplet made of oak leaves and acorns and represents the ancient Roman crown given as an award to civilians.